-The table above shows that the average yield of our Rising Dividend SMA portfolio at the end of the fourth quarter of 2023 exceeded the average yield of the S&P 500.
-As a result of its above average yield, lower volatility, and generally conservative features, our portfolio may appeal to some generally risk-averse investors who are in search of yields greater than those offered by the broad market.
+The table above shows that the average yield of both of our Rising Dividend SMA portfolios at the end of the fourth quarter of 2023 exceeded the average yield of the S&P 500.
+As a result of their above average yields, lower volatility, and generally conservative features, our portfolios may appeal to some generally risk-averse investors who are in search of yields greater than those offered by the broad market.